 Investor Relations Policy

 Investor relations activities at NRC Group aim to ensure that the information provided to the financial markets gives market participants the best possible fundament for a correct valuation of the company.

 NRC Group is committed to communicate in an open, precise and transparent manner about the company’s performance and market position, in order to give the financial market a precise picture of the company's financial condition and other factors that may affect value creation.

 This will help ensure that:

-NRC Group complies with the Oslo Børs Code of Practice (“the Code”) for reporting IR information, last revised 1 March 2017, apart from point 3.4 External capital as the company do not disclose its financial strategy and information on bank debt on its websites.
+NRC Group complies with the Oslo Børs Code of Practice (“the Code”) for reporting IR information, apart from point 3.4 External capital as the company do not disclose its financial strategy and information on bank debt on its websites.
 Information on the company’s bank financing is disclosed in the notes of the annual report.
 NRC Group further complies with relevant stock exchange regulations and with the Norwegian Public Limited Liability Companies Act.

 The company’s objective is to serve the financial market precise and relevant information about the company to ensure that the share price reflects the underlying values and future prospects.